-Connect Health, the UK’s leading independent community provider of musculoskeletal services (including orthopaedics, pain, rheumatology, and occupational health physiotherapy) has been selected to provide additional capacity to the NHS through a new framework.
+Connect Health, the UK’s leading independent community provider of musculoskeletal services (including orthopaedics, pain, rheumatology and physiotherapy) has been selected to provide additional capacity to the NHS through a new framework.

 The Outsourced Clinical Services framework, developed by NHS Shared Business Services, provides an OJEU compliant route to market for approved organisations to procure quality, value for money clinical services.
-The services offered by Connect Health under the framework include orthopaedics (triage and waiting list reduction), pain management, physiotherapy, MSK, rheumatology and occupational physiotherapy services across the UK.
+The services offered by Connect Health under the framework include orthopaedics (triage and waiting list reduction), pain management, physiotherapy, MSK and rheumatology services across the UK.

 With musculoskeletal disorders (MSDs) affecting 1 in 4 of the adult population, and with the added pressure being placed on frontline staff and key workers due to COVID-19, the demands are significant, with some staff working long hours under desperately difficult conditions.
 Connect Health remains ready and available to support the NHS locally, regionally or nationally.